bharadwaj1995/aboutme/README.md

 ## About

-I use this page to put my assignment in cloud, where it is user friendly to clone the doe and push the code.
+I use this page to put my assignment in cloud, where it is user friendly to clone and push the code.

 ## Recommended Tools